Jearde/git-tutorial/doc/best_practices.md

 - `ai_git-tutorial_doc`

 ## Commit messages
-- Use the imperative mood
+- Use the imperative mood (e.g. Add, Fix, Improve ...)
 - Limit the first line to 50 characters
 - Capitalize the first letter
 - Do not end the first line with a period